 All remodeling projects have setbacks and mistakes.
 I wanted to share my biggest mistake in our Waco home remodeling project.

 We all make mistakes.
 And I was pretty sure I would make one in the Waco house fixer upper remodel.
 I thought I was doing the right thing and since I had seen so many others on Instagram doing this it never occurred to me it was a bad idea.
-But this was, so far, my biggest mistake in the Waco house remodel.
+But this was, so far, my biggest mistake in the Waco home remodeling project.

 I know the porch looks great in this photo.
 I loved it after we painted it.
 Even if I had to clean it for an hour before I took this photo.

 The following day, when all of the photos were posted on my blog and I was very happy, I showed up at the house and it was raining.
-The workers were already in the home and this is what the front porch looked like
+The workers were already in the home and this photo below is what the front porch looked like.

 A few feet to the left was where the porch floor hadn’t been painted.
 It looked just fine.
 Because the dirt didn’t show on the non-painted floor.

 Most of you know this home was going to be used as a short-term rental.
 It suddenly occurred to me that every time the cleaning crew cleaned our house there would be at least an hour required to clean the porch too.
 Ugh.

 I was told by a few friends that I could just paint the porch floor grey.
 But I didn’t want a grey porch floor.

 I talked it over with my contractor and we decided to pull up the floorboards that had been painted white.

 It was costly to redo.
 But long term made sense.